 Ramadan is a time of fasting but also of giving back to those less fortunate.
 Zahra’s Blessing is also a foster care story.
 Zahra loses her beloved teddy bear and her loss helps her empathize with others at the shelter who have lost more.
 She wishes for a sister and her wish is granted in an unexpected way.
 This is a particularly timely story in this current time of recent wars across the world displacing people fleeing from violence and the destruction of their homes.
 This picture book reminds us to open our hearts and homes to others in need. [picture book, ages 4 and up]

 Dinner on Domingos by Alexandra Katona, illustrated by Claudia Navarro

 Food always leads us home.
 La comida siempre nos lleva a casa.

-Alejandra looks forwards to Sunday, Domingo, when she has dinner with her extended family at her Abuelita’s house.
+Alejandra looks forward to Sunday, Domingo when she has dinner with her extended family at Abuelita’s house.
 It’s the best day of the week.
 Not only is the food delicious, but she also gets to explore her Ecuadorian culture.
 Her grandmother’s house is full, not just of people, but also of food, love, and good memories.
 Learn more about Ecuador and its culture in the back matter. [picture book, ages 5 and up]

 Lola’s Fandango by Anna Witte, illustrated by Micha Archer